 Lebel notes that studies make it clear people are interested in women's sports.
 But for women's professional hockey to thrive, someone will have to step forward and make a serious investment.
 Maybe that will be the NHL.
 Or maybe it will be a collection of other individuals.
 Regardless of who makes that investment, though, the history of sports teaches a clear lesson.
 The first decades of most professional sports leagues is one where success and failure often appear together.
 It takes time to build a significant fan base and investors have to be patient.

 If they are patient, though, the rewards can be quite huge.
 In 1917, the top salary in the NHL was rumored to be $900; or less than $20,000 in today's dollars.
 Today the highest paid player in the NHL makes $19 million.
 This is possible because the NHL now has close to $5 billion in revenue.
 And that was possible because the teams of the NHL continued to invest and the fan base continued to grow.

 It is not unreasonable to think a similar story can take place in women's professional hockey.
 In the decades to come women's professional hockey can grow tremendously.
 For that to happen, though, someone has to step forward and invest in its players today.
 The player's boycott can be seen as a call to make that investment happen.
 Sports history -- and basic sports economics -- suggests whoever answers that call can eventually be part of a multi-billion dollar women's professional hockey league.

 David Berri Professor of Economics

-Specializing in gender issues in sports and evaluations of players and coaches in sports
+Specializing in evaluations of players and coaches in sports, gender issues in sports, and competitive balance in sports